 Notarial services are for all nationalities and are by appointment only.
-Normally the document to be notarized is for use within the United States, although there may be exceptions.
-If you have multiple documents to be notarized, you should only make one appointment unless you have more than ten documents.
+Normally the document to be notarized is for use within the United States although there may be exceptions.
+Make only one appointment even if there are several signees.
 Include all the signees’ names in the Name and Last Name box when scheduling it.
 You will pay USD 50, at the Embassy on your day of appointment, for each notary seal required.

 On the day of your appointment, you must: